 This is a really hard question.
 But I think the best answer to that is I’d be a demigod.
 I don’t have a specific demigod in mind, just that I’d like to be a demigod.
 I was really fascinated with mythology growing up, and getting to read Rick Riordan’s books, it was almost like a dream or some sort or inner fantasy of mine haha!

-What would you like to your 10-year-old self?
+What would you like to tell to your 10-year-old self?

 Oh God.
 Uhm.
 I’d tell her that she should pick up the book entitled Harry Potter and go read it so she could enjoy such a magical world and discover the joy of reading three years earlier haha!
 I’d tell her that she’ll go through a couple of rough years, and experience a couple of bad things, but she can do it, and she’s going to make it.
 I think I’d also like to tell her that it will all be okay, and that she should just learn to love and accept the way she is.